 As Mark says:

 “Our objective is to offer a natural, healthy, happy lifestyle to our clients, for them to find the property that really is their dream house.
 For this reason we select our houses offering rustic houses in beautiful areas of Galicia and help with the restoration.
 As far as we know, we are the only people who sell rural houses that live in one having done all the restoration themselves, for this reason we know what our clients have to face.
 And can help them.”

 May We Help You?

 We think so.
 We will always be there to help.
-Before and after buying, we will be available to suggest solutions to any problem … It is our way of understanding service.
-And we are proud to be able to make a difference with others.
+Before, during and after buying, we will be available to solve any problem … It is the way we understand service.
+And we are proud to be able to mark a difference with others.

 “Where can I find the cutest curtains around here …?
 Who could clean this fireplace with warranty?
 Which providers in the area do you think is recommended for my business?
-What is the best company to hire the Internet?
-Can I find someone of confidence to take care of cleaning?
+What is the best company to hire the Internet from?
+Can I find someone trustworthy to take care of cleaning?
 If I need more land, what would be the right price?… “

 Not everything starts and ends in a notary with a signature.
-We are there, before and after, to lend a hand.
+We are there before, during and after, to lend a hand.